ramonschriks/FootyScores/README.md

 - View scheduled events up to 3 days
 - View detailed match info for each event

+## Internal Structure ##
+- Usage off async queue's (main/global) for fluid user experience
+   - ie. for the favorites, we have a list of matchId's we want to retrieve.
+However, the API supports only 1 matchId per time.
+So we need to requests all events individually.
+While we do do this (```EventService:getEvents(byIds)```), we wait until all requests are finished, and then return the full list of events.
+In the controller which calls this method, we use async off the main queue to not wait for it.

+- Correct usage of extending classes to reduce duplicate code used by multiple classes (example: FootyScores/FootyScores/Events/EventsTableViewDataSource.swift
+   - is used as an abstract class
+   - for EventViewController.swift
+   - for FavoriteViewController.swift

+- Usage of external API's and parsing the JSON into domainObjects
+- Smart sorting abilities to sort all events in the leagues/countries they belong to (```EventService.swift```)
+- Timer for running specific methods in the background.
+We need this (for testing purposes) to check if there are changes in our favorite events.
+When there are changes, we send a pushnotification to the user.
+- Push Notification Service to send the notification with a 5 second delay.

 ## Note ##
 For demo purposes, the background services are scheduled every 5 seconds (interval).
 Please see the ```NotificationService.swift``` for the correct initialize of this interval.